Mottie/GitHub-userscripts/README.md

 	* Dolphin - install [Tampermonkey](https://tampermonkey.net/?ext=dhdg&browser=dolphin).
 	* UC Browser - install [Tampermonkey](https://tampermonkey.net/?ext=dhdg&browser=ucweb).

 2. Get more information about the userscript by clicking on the named link.
-Or install it directly or from the GreasyFork site:
+Or install it directly or from the GreasyFork site (or [OpenUserJS](https://openuserjs.org/users/Mottie/scripts)):

 	| Userscript Wiki                        | Ext | Direct Install     | GreasyFork     | Created    | Updated    |
 	|----------------------------------------|:---:|:------------------:|:--------------:|:----------:|:----------:|